At Youth Business International (YBI), we are committed to making the

 Youth Business International is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 , A standard, due to the non-compliances listed below:
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 , A standard, due to the non-compliances listed below.

-Ambiguous button labelling may be present within resources where the following engagement blocks have been used: Video, Labelled graphics & Flashcard grids (other inclusions may apply here).
+Ambiguous button labelling Ambiguous button labelling may be present within resources where the following engagement blocks have been used: Video, Labelled graphics & Flashcard grids (other inclusions may apply here).

 Where ambiguous button labelling is present, we are unable to amend these due to software restrictions within the authoring tool used.
 YBI seeks to minimise the use of these blocks and/or limit the volume of blocks per lesson to support accessibility standards.